fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 #### Version Alpha.0 (In Development)

-### Open the Graphical Interface

-- Open Visual Studio Code or other equivalent editor.
-- Open Folder where these files are located.
-- Open and Run "InterfaceProtoype_MetSta.py".

 ### Extra Packages to be installed to run the graphical interface (requires at least the versions indicated)

 - panel >= 1.3.4
 - param >= 2.0.1
 - holoviews >= 1.18.1
 - plotly >= 5.18.0

+To install these packages run in the command line (or AnacondaPrompt):
+- conda install -c pyviz panel
+- conda install -c anaconda param
+- conda install -c conda-forge holoviews
+- conda install -c plotly plotly

+The other packages mentioned at the begginning are also needed.

+### How to Open the Graphical Interface

+#### Path 1 (More complex but allows to look at the code)

+- Open Visual Studio Code or other equivalent editor.
+- Open Folder where these files are located.
+- Open and Run "InterfaceProtoype_MetSta.py".
+- To close, go back to your editor terminal and press 'Ctrl+C'.

+#### Path 2 (Quicker)

+- Run 'OpenGraphicalInterface.bat' (this will open a command line and the interface in a browser)
+- To close the program, go to the command line and press 'Ctrl+C'.